Applied Internship Sites

 The mission of the Strengthening Relationships/Strengthening Families program is to enhance adolescent parents’ well-being and strengthen their families by assisting pregnant and parenting adolescents in building and maintaining healthy and productive lives and personal relationships.
 Interns help administer group sessions and case management under the supervision of a trained program facilitator.
 This internship requires most of the work to be completed onsite; therefore, intervention interns will be assigned to a school and program facilitator prior to the beginning of the school year.
 Students will then assist the Strengthening Relationships/Strengthening Families Program Facilitator in conducting concurrent 14-week sessions and case management at one of the PEP programs in New Braunfels, San Marcos, Kyle/Buda, or Austin.
 These sessions will cover topics such as creating realistic expectations about relationships, developing conflict resolution strategies, healthy co-parenting, developing a budget, and making healthy choices for their future.
 The interns/practicum students will also assist with additional activities as outlined in their internship contract.

 We offer Intervention Internships at eight sites across Central Texas: four that take place primarily on Tuesdays & Thursdays and four on Wednesdays & Fridays.
 Interns will be assigned to one site and expected to be available between regular high school hours on the two days per week that they are assigned to their internship.

-Day in the Life: A day in the life of an Upward Bound intern will vary depending on the schedule you create for yourself.
-Three times a week for two hours there are tutoring sessions at the three high schools we serve.
-Also have the opportunity to attend staff meetings, Academic Saturdays, and college visit with our students.
+Day in the Life: An Upward Bound intern may include tutoring sessions at the three high schools we serve, the opportunity to attend staff meetings, Academic Saturdays, and college visits with our students.
 There is time also spent in the office preparing for tutoring, forms, documents, and other events.

 Veteran Academic Success Center